Workshop invitation: Patient Handling Injuries Review of Systems (PHIRES) Toolkit NZ development

-Human Factors and Ergonomics workforce development project
+Chairperson, Human Factors and Ergonomics Society of New Zealand

 The Human Factors and Ergonomics (HFE) profession is broad and wide-ranging, and combines a number of unique skills and sciences to support people and the equipment and environment in which they work.